louisponet/Overseer.jl/README.md

 Purely an identifier, used as an index.

 ### Component & ComponentData
-The data that can be attached to Entities is a subtype of `ComponentData` and is stored in `Component`.
+The data that can be attached to Entities is a subtype of `ComponentData` and is stored contiguously in a `Component`.
 An `Entity` can be used as an index into the `Component` to retrieve its data.
 Each `ComponentData` should be purely a store for data, with no more logic attached to it than for creation and accessing.

 ### System & Stage